adimi9/AI-Data-Query-App/README.md

 # AI-Powered Data Query App 📊

 ## Overview
-This app allows users to upload CSV/Excel files and interact with them through AI-powered queries and visualizations.
+This app allows users to upload CSV/Excel files and interact with them through AI-powered queries and visualisations.
 The app supports multiple datasets, lets you explore the data by viewing top N rows, and provides insights through questions and answers powered by PandasAI with OpenAI.
-Visualizations are handled using Microsoft LIDA.
+Visualisations are handled using Microsoft LIDA.

 ---